sanctuuary/APE_UseCases/ImageMagick/Example2/README.md

 ```

 ## Generated Workflow
-An example of a generated workflow:
+An example of the generated workflow:

 <img src="Workflows/ExampleWorkflow.png" width="400"/>

 ## Generated script
-An example of a generated shell scripts that corresponds to the workflow (where node[number] are auto generated variables):
+An example of the generated shell scripts that corresponds to the workflow (where node[number] are auto generated variables):

 ```bash
 #!/bin/bash